guitarvydas/cl-peg/README.md

   argument to lambda is the list of all matching items (returned recursively "from below"). :Destructure allows one to label each element of a return value.
 NB esrap:text is a helper function which collapses a list of characters, and strings, into a single string.

+(peg:fullpeg <string of PEG definitions>)
+  Parses a full PEG grammar, including rule defs 'ident <- exprs' and including semantic rules written in lisp (actually esrap) and enclosed in braces {...} after each rule def.